SidneyAllen/verizon-workshop-python-flask/README.md

 # Verizon Workshop Python Flask

 ## Introduction
-This is a simple Python Flask app that will be used to demonstrate how to use the [Verizon Developer Platform](https://developer.verizon.com/).
+This is a simple Python Flask app that will be used to demonstrate how to use the [Verizon Thingspace Developer Documentation](https://thingspace.verizon.com/documentation/api-documentation.html#/http/quick-start/introduction-to-the-verizon-api).

 ## Develop on Local machine
 ### Install Python